FCC/ACEDirect/CHECKLISTS.md

   * Management Portal installation - for any `lodash` errors, try installing the `lodash` library globally as root: `sudo npm install lodash -g`.
   * NGINX cannot proxy to the NODE server - when using FQDNs for ACEDirect in `/etc/nginx/nginx.conf`, the FQDNs may force traffic through a proxy.
 To resolve this, map the FQDN to the private IP instead using a private host zone. *Or*, simply use private IP addresses in place of FQDN in `/etc/nginx/nginx.conf` for the ACEDirect, ManagementPortal, and ace (OpenAM) paths.
   * Install MongoDB on RHEL - if the `installer.py` script fails to install MongoDB on RHEL, try `sudo yum install -y mongodb-org` .
+  * No CDR records in the Management Portal - Make sure Asterisk is configured to have the MySQL database credentials, CDR database name, and CDR table name.
+Also make sure that the ODBC C library is installed on the Asterisk server; this library is normally installed by the automated installation script.
+  * Consumer portal cannot reach Asterisk; ERR_CONNECTION_REFUSED - make sure Asterisk is configured to use valid certificates.